MedhanyeG/MedhanyeG/README.md

 ---

 ## 💡 Professional Philosophy
-> "Innovation isn't just about writing code—it's about architecting solutions that transform ideas into scalable, intelligent systems that drive real-world impact."
+> "Innovation isn't just about writing code, it's about architecting solutions that transform ideas into scalable, intelligent systems that drive real-world impact."

 ---